alexcarchiar/thesisWebApp/README.md

 - Body-parser.js to parse the HTTP requests and responses
 - Dotenv.js to deal with environment variables
 - Nodemon.js to run the app in a test environment
+- Render.com to deploy the app and manage CI/CD
+- This Github repository for CI/CD

 ## How to run